shanewhi/world-energy-data/README.md

 6. Folders will be created named 'charts CO2' for global CO2 charts (generated on each execution), and 'charts Country_Name' for national, or World, energy charts.

-To reduce execution time, in user_globals.py reduce the difference between TFC_START_YEAR and TFC_END_YEAR.
-This will consequently shorten the time period for final energy (total final consumption) charts.